Ensea-CoHoMa-III/Camera/README.md

 ## How to set the camera to a wifi station
 - Open "CameraAsStation" folder,
 - Modify the wifi name and wifi password
-- Change the COM port in the platformio.ini file
+- Change the COM port in the platformio.ini file (the COm port is shown at the bottom in the middle (orignally written "Auto"), modified by choosing the port)
 - Look at the printed message telling you the ip to access the camera
 - (the video only shows by pressing "Start stream" at the bottom)